bluffingo/OpenSB/private/skins/common/markdown/guidelines.md

-# Qobo Upload Guidelines
+# squareBracket Upload Guidelines
-Last edited by Bluffingo on February 16th 2024.
+Last edited by Bluffingo on March 1st 2024.

+Note that these guidelines were originally written for Qobo.

 ## What we don't allow
 **If you upload anything that falls under this list, your accounts will most likely be terminated.**